pacific-hake/hake-assessment/README.md

 - Then **push** (I think a merge automatically does a **commit**?).
 - when get a conflict, open the file in emacs and it has <<<<<<   for the start of a conflicting part, and ========= at the end, so manually fix it.
 Then **git add <filename>** to confirm that's the one you want (not completely obvious), then commit.
 See <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/>
 - We will try and work on different files so that there are no conflicts when we merge.

+**Undoing a merge**

+Just merged Chris's stuff (27/1/16) in but rebuilding the models doesn't work, I think because he mentioned that he had to change some structure (and he's left for the day).
+I tried fixing, but I don't think it worked (I'll commit this edit to the readme.md file to double check), so easiest just to ask Chris tomorrow as I need to leave soon anyway.
+I tried:

+From http://stackoverflow.com/questions/2389361/undo-a-git-merge  trying the answer:

+"Strange that the simplest command was missing.
+Most answers work, but undoing the merge you just did, this is the easy and safe way:

+git reset --merge ORIG_HEAD

+The ref ORIG_HEAD will point to the original commit from before the merge."

+So I get ORIG_HEAD from doing  git lg

+git reset --merge 33489f0